Antonio Gan Vargas: The 'XIV Cuerpo de Ejército Guerrillero'

 On 3 February 1938, Vicente Rojo ordered the creation of the 'XIV Cuerpo de Ejército Guerrillero', whose main training camp was in Benimámet, on the outskirts of Valencia.
 This unit, which despite its name ‘Army Corps’ (Cuerpo de Ejército) only had a few thousand men, was under the command of Domingo Ungría, who continued to be advised by Soviet military personnel.
 One of its most spectacular actions was the liberation of 300 Republican prisoners from Fort Carchuna, about 10 kilometres east of Motril, on 23 May 1938.

 Antonio Gan belonged to the 230th Brigade (actually the former ‘5th Company’) of the 'XIV Cuerpo de Ejército', commanded by Major José Carnicer and attached to the Andalusian front, although it would also be deployed in April 1938 to the Aragon front, where it took part in the risky operation to aid the ’Bolsa de Bielsa" (Bielsa Pocket), where the 43rd Republican Division was trapped.
-At that time, Gan was ‘Captain-in-Chief’ of that brigade after replacing the deceased Alex Künstlich in command in May 1938.
+At that time, Gan was ‘Captain-in-Chief’ of that brigade after replacing the deceased Alex Künstlich (Note: Peter N. Carroll has studied the careers of three Americans who participated on the front lines in these Republican guerrilla activities: Alex Kunslich (or Künstlich), who would die in Spain, William Aalto, and Irving Goff.
+All three were recruited by Ungría's group in Albacete and took part in the actions described by the Starínovs in Teruel and Córdoba, as well as in the Carchuna operation.
+It has been pointed out on numerous occasions that Hemingway was most likely inspired by these three compatriots when creating his character Robert Jordan in For Whom the Bell Tolls (1940).
+Carroll, Peter N.: La odisea de la Brigada Abraham Lincoln: los norteamericanos en la Guerra Civil española, Seville, Espuela de Plata, 2005, especially pages 336 to 341.) in command in May 1938.

 On 5 March 1939, Colonel Casado staged a coup on the Republican side, triggering the end of the war, and the following day Casado's 'Junta' dissolved the 'XIV Cuerpo de Ejército'.
 Some of its units were trapped in the large pocket of Alicante, unable to leave the country, and, of course, they remained loyal to the Communists during those days.
 Among other interventions, when the President of the Government, Juan Negrín, took up residence on 25 February at the ‘Yuste Position’ on an estate in Petrer (Alicante), 300 men from the 'XIV Cuerpo de Ejército' were in charge of the garrison; on 6 March, they also protected the take-off from El Hondón aerodrome (Monóvar, Alicante) of three aeroplanes carrying the leaders of the PCE on their way into exile.